Interactions and Collaboration

 • Difficulty interpreting humor or figures of speech

-• Chronic PTSD can mimic ADHD or autism.
+• Chronic PTSD can share characteristics with ADHD or autism.
 This may look like:

 • Sensitivity to excessive sensory experience (sounds, light, textures)